 The fact is, I use my planner to plan.
 I like that it looks bright and happy, but I don’t feel a need to decorate it.
 But I still use many of those same decorating planner tools in practical ways to help me plan.

-So let’s take a look at some of the more popular items and the ways I like to use them.
+So let’s take a look at some of the more popular planner decor items and the more practical ways you can use them.

 I color code my planner so I know which of my kids needs to be somewhere.
 I actually do the same thing with the family calendar in our kitchen.
-This saves me from having to write their names, because I always know that Bria is green, Chloe is aqua blue, and Sophia is pink.
+This saves me from having to write their names, because I always know that my oldest daughter is green, my middle daughter is a light or aqua blue, and my youngest is pink.
 This color coding system actually extends to things like hairbrushes, shower baskets, and water bottles.
 It makes life a whole lot easier!

 Quotes and Goals